-There are no physical modifications in the direct vicinity of this shellfish area but there are 3 areas of maintenance dredging within 5 kilometres of the shellfish area.
-Monitoring in the area does not highlight any water quality issues which are likely to result from these modifications, the WFD status of the water bodies in the area is 'high' and the WFD assessment has deemed the area to be 'not at risk' from morphological pressures.
-Therefore, these modifications are unlikely to be affecting shellfish water quality in this shellfish area.
+There is 1 instance of shoreline reinforcement in the direct vicinity of this shellfish Monitoring in the area does not highlight any water quality issues which are likely to result from these modifications and the WFD assessment has deemed the area to be 'not at risk' from morphological pressures.
+Therefore, this modification is unlikely to be affecting shellfish water quality in this shellfish area.